Writers of the Mendocino Coast

 See information on the Membership page.

 Member Audrey Wells’s ten-minute play has been accepted by the 18th Annual Festival of New Plays presented by Mendocino College in Ukiah!
-The two-person comedy, "Post Toast" will be directed by student Tom Simons and staged on May 15, 16, 17 in the Little Theater on the Ukiah campus.
+The two-person comedy “Post Toast” appeared in May.

 Congratulations, Audrey!!